jimmy-oss/riverside-medical-center/README.md

 # Improvement plans 💞️

 > <li> Patients are able to rate/review.</li>
-> <li> Patients are able to recieve their payment bills in the application once they are discharged.</li>
+> <li> Patients are able to receive their payment bills in the application once they are discharged.</li>

 # M.V.P 🤝